domfarolino/algorithms/src/algorithm_practice/Array_Algorithms/mergeIntervals/README.md

 # Complexity analysis

  - Time complexity: O(nlog(n))
+   - Because we sort, and use an two-finger or "inchworm" approach to iterating over the sorted list once
  - Space complexity: O(n)
     - This is due to both the auxiliary space of sorting, as well as the output consisting of at most `n` elements (consider the